JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 ## Conclusions

-This project started as a test to see the costs of owning a car.
+This project started as a **test to see the costs of owning a car**.

-And in the meantime I saw an interesting post: https://forocoches.com/foro/showthread.php?t=9203326&highlight=
+And in the meantime I saw an interesting post: [Buying a Mercedes and making a roadtrip](https://forocoches.com/foro/showthread.php?t=9203326&highlight=)

 > Some people are doing cool adventures with old card *Salgo para Dakar para intentar vender un Mercedes viejo.
 Haremos seguimiento*